alechenninger/blog/posts/fakes.md

 [enterprise-wide integration testing environments][test-environments], which inevitably [fail to reproduce production anyway][test-in-production].
 Additionally, your service's own automated tests can interact with the entire application (testing tricky things like JSON serialization or HTTP error handling) and retain unit-test-like speed.
-And it can all be done on airplane-mode.
+And you can run them on an airplane.

 Fakes can even help test operational concerns.
 A colleague of mine recently needed to load test her service under certain, hard-to-reproduce conditions involving an external integration (a SaaS, no